ros2/domain_bridge/doc/design.md

 For example, if there is one publisher using "best effort" and another publisher using "reliable" on the same topic (with the same domain ID) and a bridge is made, then the bridge should forward data as "best effort" for the first publisher and as "reliable" for the second publisher into the output domain.

+Since remotely querying the *history* and *depth* QoS policies is not possible in many implementations (e.g. it is not required by the DDS spec), the bridge should offer a way to configure these values explicitly.
+This is important so that users can configure the bridge to avoid exceeding the history queue depth, resulting in lost messages.

 6. Remapping

 [Remapping](https://design.ros2.org/articles/static_remapping.html) is a generally useful concept in ROS.